 - Internal auditors: Employees of businesses and corporations, these accountants check an organization's financial records to look out for fraud and inefficiency.
 They also make sure bookkeeping is accurate and conforms to company policies and government regulations.

-An accounting degree provides a point of entry into all of these growing career paths.
+An accounting degree can provide a point of entry into all of these growing career paths.

 According to the BLS, most accounting positions require at least a bachelor's degree in accounting, and many accountants choose to get additional training to become a Certified Public Accountant (CPA), which typically requires some coursework beyond the bachelor's degree level as well as a national licensing exam.
 CPAs generally have better job prospects than other accountants, the BLS reports, and can perform some additional functions, such as filing reports with the Securities and Exchange Commission.

-Although a bachelor's degree is the preferred credential, accounting degrees are available at all levels.
+Although an online bachelor's degree is the preferred credential, accounting degrees are available at all levels.
 A two-year associate degree in accounting could prepare students for entry-level jobs in a corporate accounting department in positions such as accounts payable, payroll or bookkeeping.

 Bachelor's and master's degree holders should have a much wider range of job possibilities, and some individuals who pursue graduate accounting degrees may also go on to teach or research in the field.